ueharaneal/BookSaver/README.md

-# Getting Started with Create React App
+# Getting Started with BookSaver

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project allows you to save and edit books.
+You will be able to remove the book once it is on your list.
 ## Available Scripts

 In the project directory, you can run: